yuanning-research/neuropixels-reliability-framework/analysis/validation/evidence_table.md

 Together, these observations suggest that high UnitMatch confidence scores alone may not fully capture match reliability and that independent evidence remains important for interpreting candidate neuron matches.

 #### 也许UnitMatch 太标准化，不能处理真实数据中的异常情况？

+### Preliminary Feature Exploration

+Several UnitMatch features were compared across manually assigned reliability categories using boxplots.

+Initial observations:

+- MatchProb remained high across all categories, including uncertain and mismatch cases.
+- Strongly supported matches tended to show higher values for some spatial and waveform-related features.
+- Uncertain cases did not consistently fall between matches and mismatches, suggesting that uncertainty may reflect insufficient evidence rather than intermediate reliability.
+- Some feature distributions showed substantial overlap across categories, indicating that individual UnitMatch metrics alone may not fully explain manual confidence assessments.

+These results suggest that manual validation captures information beyond MatchProb alone and motivate further investigation into how different evidence sources contribute to reliability assessment.

+One emerging observation is that uncertain cases may represent a distinct class driven by limited or ambiguous evidence, rather than simply occupying a midpoint between supported and unsupported matches.